Histoire du petit Mouck[The Story of Little Muck]

 Smooth and satiny, generally perfectly white, wove paper is homogeneous, without grain or texture.
 The reader appreciates its clarity rather than its innate beauty.
 The frequently attached term "Pur fil", means "abundant" (but rarely an exclusive composition) in linen and hemp, like the rag papers of yesteryear.
 Its supple feel invites insatiable reading and is ideal for the discovery of unknown texts and new authors.

-First edition, one of 50 numbered copies on Holland paper, deluxe issue.
+First edition, one of 50 numbered copies on pur fil paper, the only deluxe-paper issue (cf. Claude Menguy).

 First edition, one of 50 numbered copies on Marais Crèvecoeur paper, issued as part of the publisher’s deluxe limitation.